zijie123123/zijie123123.github.io/index.md

 layout: default
 ---

 Hi!
-I am a fourth year PhD student in Statistics at [UPenn](https://statistics.wharton.upenn.edu)
+I am a fourth year PhD student in Statistics at [UPenn](https://statistics.wharton.upenn.edu).
+My advisors are [Jian Ding](https://www.math.pku.edu.cn/teachers/dingjian/index.html) and [Xin Sun](https://web.sas.upenn.edu/xinsun/).

+My research area lies in probability theory and mathematical physics.
+My recent work focuses on random geometry and statistical physics, including percolation, SLE, log-correlated Gaussian fields, Liouville quantum gravity, and disordered spin models.

+There should be whitespace between paragraphs.

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).

-There should be whitespace between paragraphs.

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.